Understanding where your power comes from helps you make smarter, more sustainable choices for your household.

 | Clean | Energy generation that produces very low greenhouse gas emissions during operation. | Zero Direct Emissions | Nuclear energy, Solar |

-One of the most persistent misconceptions about signing up for a green energy plan is the belief that clean electrons will be routed directly to your home while your neighbor continues to receive power from fossil fuels.
-The physical reality of the electrical grid simply does not work that way.
-A great way to visualize how renewable electricity works on the grid is to imagine the infrastructure as a massive, shared bathtub.
+One of the most persistent misconceptions about signing up for a green energy plan is the belief that clean electrons will be routed directly to your specific home, bypassing your neighbor who continues to receive dirty power from fossil fuels.
+The physical reality of the modern electrical grid simply does not work that way.
+A great way to visualize how renewable electricity works on the grid is to imagine our entire national infrastructure as a massive, shared bathtub.

-Think of all the power plants in your region — from large coal-burning stations to sprawling wind farms — as various faucets pouring water into this giant tub.
-Once the electricity enters the grid, it all mixes together instantly.
+Think of all the diverse power plants in your region — from large coal-burning stations to sprawling coastal wind farms — as various faucets continuously pouring water into this giant tub.
+Once the electricity enters the grid, it all mixes together instantly at nearly the speed of light.
 You cannot separate the “clean water” from the “dirty water.”
-When you turn on your lights, you draw a mix of whatever happens to be in the tub at that exact moment.
-This grid mix can change hourly based on demand, but choosing renewables helps add more clean energy over time.
+When you turn on your kitchen lights, you draw a mix of whatever happens to be in the tub at that exact moment.
+This grid mix can change hourly based on local weather and consumer demand, but intentionally choosing renewables helps add more clean energy to the pool over time.

-So, why bother choosing a renewable plan?
-When you purchase a green plan, you are effectively paying a clean generator to pour more pure water into the tub.
-Over time, your financial support ensures the overall mixture becomes cleaner for everyone on the regional grid, reducing the collective need for dirty sources.
+So, why bother choosing a renewable plan if it all mixes together?
+When you purchase a green plan, you are effectively paying a clean generator to pour more pure water into the tub on your behalf.
+Over time, your consistent financial support ensures the overall mixture becomes cleaner for everyone on the regional grid, systematically reducing the collective need to run dirty coal or natural gas plants.

-In today’s modern system, the grid is also evolving beyond large centralized power plants.
+In today’s system, the grid is also evolving beyond large centralized power plants.
 The rapid rise of Distributed Energy Resources (DERs) — like small-scale rooftop solar panels, community microgrids, and local battery storage — has created what we call a “Smart Grid.”
-Instead of power flowing in only one direction from a distant plant to your home, a Smart Grid allows electricity and data to flow back and forth.
-This two-way communication makes the entire network more resilient, efficient, and capable of integrating unpredictable weather-dependent sources seamlessly.
+Instead of power flowing in only one direction from a distant plant to your home, a Smart Grid allows electricity and data to flow back and forth seamlessly.
+This two-way communication makes the entire network more resilient, highly efficient, and increasingly capable of integrating unpredictable weather-dependent sources.

 There are several core technologies we use to generate clean power today.
-While the mix in your specific region will depend heavily on local geography and climate, each of these sources plays a critical role in greening the grid.
+While the specific energy mix in your region will depend heavily on local geography, state policies, and climate conditions, each of these five sources plays a critical, distinct role in greening the broader grid.

 Solar Power